kazuky/RubiksCubeSolver/README.md

 RubiksCubeSolver
 ================
-It is a program for a NXT to solve a Rubik's Cube.
+It is a program for a NXT that solves a Rubik's Cube.

 SPECS: